saifmasterschool/hackathon-group-1/README.md

 # 🌟 Welcome to DailyMoodBoost! 🌟
-Welcome to DailyMoodBoost, your personalized SMS service to stay motivated, entertained, and organized.
-Use the following commands to subscribe, customize, or stop services at your convenience.
-Explore our four fantastic features and make every day count!
+Your personalized SMS service to stay motivated, entertained, and organized.
+Whether you’re looking for reminders to stay hydrated, daily laughs, motivational quotes, or live match scores, DailyMoodBoost has you covered.
+Explore our versatile and engaging SMS features, designed to brighten your day and simplify your life.

+📍 Overview
+DailyMoodBoost is a powerful SMS notification system that integrates external APIs to create a fun and automated communication platform.
+With seamless SMS management, joke retrieval, and database functionality, this service keeps you informed, inspired, and entertained every step of the way.

 # Imstruction:
 1. WATER: Stay hydrated and refreshed.
 Subscribe: Send JOIN WATER to start receiving reminders to drink water.